Picture (band): Further line-up changes

+In 2017, the band went on a 40th anniversary tour with musicians Jan Bechtum, Ronald van Prooijen, and Appie de Gelder.
+Later that year, they played in the Sweden Rock Festival for the second time, and shortly thereafter released a live album titled 40 Years: Heavy Metal Ears.

 In 2019, a new studio album Wings is released worldwide through Pure Steel Records.
 It contains ten new songs and is the tenth studio album of the band.

 In February 2020 has been announced that a new singer, the Italian Phoenix Reborn took Ronald's place.

 In 2020, the Corona pandemic limits the future of the band.
 Shows that will hopefully be done end of 2021 will be done by vocalist and old friend of the band Peter Strykes.

 After a considerable period as a substitute guitarist, it appears during the corona pandemic that Jan Bechtum's hand is causing too many problems, even after surgery.
 Jan Bechtum has to resign from the band but stays musically active, writing new songs and recording at home.

 This marks the official return of Len Ruygrok as a band member.
 9 April 2021 Len Ruygrok will play his first gig at Blast From the Past @ Kuurne (BE) as an official band member.

 The new line-up is strong and that will not go unnoticed.
 The powerful vocals of Peter Strykes and the new (old school) sound of Len Ruygrok ensure that the band is touring again.
 In the period 2021–2023, the band will visit European countries such as Greece, Belgium, Germany, Denmark, Spain and Poland and 2023 will also end with a 14-day tour through the cities of Sau Paulo, Limeira, Curitiba and Londrina in Brazil.